 How Much Do Parole Officers Make?

-BLS.gov employment outlook for parole officers careers predicts a 1% decline between now and 2024.
-However, due to parole officers retiring every year, jobs will still be available.
+BLS.gov employment outlook for parole officers careers predicts a 6 percent growth between now and 2026.
+This is due to parole officers retiring every year, jobs will still be available.
 Interested in a career as a parole officer?
 Try our introduction to criminal justice practice test.